eczy/Box-World-mavischer/README.md

  | Move Left    | 2     |
  | Move Right   | 3     |

+ ## Reward Structure
+Under the current settings, the environment provides the following rewards:
+* -0.05 for every step to facilitate learning
+* picking up (not unlocking) a correct key: 1
+* picking up (not unlocking) a wrong key: -1
+* reaching a dead end: -5
+* reching the goal (gem): 20

+The values were picked more or less arbitrarily.

  ## Installing the Environment
  This implementation makes use of gym registration.
  Install the environment by running inside this directory: